elatov/elatov.github.io/_posts/2013-03-07-rhcsa-and-rhce-chapter-6-package-management.md

 >         >
 >         >
 >         > **SPEC example**
->         > Here&#8217;s a simple example showing a Fedora 16 SPEC file for the eject program:
+>         > Here's a simple example showing a Fedora 16 SPEC file for the eject program:
 >         >
 >         >     Summary:            A program that ejects removable media using software control
 >         >     Name:               eject